MicrosoftDocs/cpp-docs/docs/code-quality/using-rule-sets-to-specify-the-cpp-rules-to-run.md

 ::: moniker-end

 ## Ruleset schema

-The ruleset schema below describes the XML schema of a ruleset file.
-It is stored in `%VSINSTALLDIR%\Team Tools\Static Analysis Tools\Schemas\RuleSet.xsd`.
-You can use it to author your own rulesets programmatically, and/or validate if your custom rulesets adhere to the right format.
-For more information, see [How to: Create an XML document based on an XSD schema](https://docs.microsoft.com/en-us/visualstudio/xml-tools/how-to-create-an-xml-document-based-on-an-xsd-schema?view=vs-2019).
+The following ruleset schema describes the XML schema of a ruleset file.
+The ruleset schema is stored in `%VSINSTALLDIR%\Team Tools\Static Analysis Tools\Schemas\RuleSet.xsd`.
+You can use it to author your own rulesets programmatically or to validate whether your custom rulesets adhere to the correct format.
+For more information, see [How to: Create an XML document based on an XSD schema](https://docs.microsoft.com/visualstudio/xml-tools/how-to-create-an-xml-document-based-on-an-xsd-schema?view=vs-2019).

 ```xml
 <?xml version="1.0" encoding="utf-8"?>